 Alejandrina finds the confidence and courage to pursue her goals with Cara Connects

-At almost 80 years old, Alejandrina felt she was behind in the technical skills that companies wanted in an employer.
+At almost 80 years old, Alejandrina felt she was behind in the technical skills that companies wanted in an employee.
 She was ridden with self-doubt, questioning the possibility of being able to work again.
 After being out of the workforce for three years and subsiding on Social Security, she found herself in a slump.
 The idea of entering a new community, career, and daily routine seemed daunting and almost impossible.
 But Alejandrina was motivated by her ambition to grow, which led her to finding the support of our mission-driven staffing firm, Cara Connects.

 The Cara Connects community was first introduced to Alejandrina by a local housing program employee.
 She immediately thought to reach out, driven by the satisfaction of being productive again.
 Understanding the opportunity and insight available to her through Cara Connects, she finally decided to take her first steps toward a new career.